GameWylder/MonolithGame/README.md

-The "Master" Branch
+The "Alpha" Branch
 ============

-The "master" branch will be used to store the finished product.
-Please refer to the "Test" branch for current alpha's
+The "Alpha" branch will be used to store the Alpha product.
+The product will be moved to Beta once the base engine is complete.